Common Types of Medical Malpractice

 Complications and bad outcomes are always a possibility in medical treatment.
-When doctors, nurses and other healthcare professionals fail to adhere to an established standard of care and that leads to injury, illness or death, it is a case of medical malpractice.
-Malpractice can take place at almost any stage of medical treatment — from the examination room to the delivery room, to the operating table.
-Understanding which errors and bad outcomes can be considered medical malpractice can be difficult.
+When healthcare professionals fail to meet an established standard of care leading to injury, illness, or death, it is a case of medical malpractice.
+Malpractice can take place at almost any stage of medical treatment – from the examination room to the operating table.
+Discerning which errors and bad outcomes are considered medical malpractice can be difficult.
 Here are some of the more common doctor errors that indicate medical malpractice:

-These can be some of the most frustrating injuries.
-For all parents, the birth of a child should be a joyous and a memorable moment.
-Just the thought of holding your child for the first time and witnessing its first smile is simply priceless.
-Unfortunately, there are many cases where the birth of a child can be a sad turn of events.
 Common injuries at birth are brain injuries like cerebral palsy, bone fractures, and nerve damage like Erb’s or Klumpke’s palsy.
-These injuries can occur in the normal process of birth and don’t immediately mean that malpractice or negligence occurred.
-They do warrant a closer look at what happened though.
+These injuries can occur in the normal process of birth and don’t necessarily mean that malpractice or negligence occurred – they do however warrant a closer look at what happened.
 Your attorney will help you identify if there was malpractice during the birthing process:

 - Were any potential birth complications missed that should have been identified?

 - If forceps or a vacuum extractor were used, were they used competently?

 - Were all signs of fetal distress responded to appropriately?